chrisxcalvin/chrisxcalvin/README.md

 ### About me

 MSc AI/ML candidate at CHRIST University, Bengaluru.
 I build at the intersection of deep learning and practical software — from RAG systems and NLP pipelines to full-stack products with Next.js.
-Currently working on MedScore, a multi-signal re-ranking framework for medical RAG.
-IEEE Student Member.
-I care about work that ships, not just notebooks.

-- 📫 Reach me at: [LinkedIn](https://linkedin.com/in/chris-corda-797052246) · chrisxcalvin@github
+- 📫 Reach me at: [LinkedIn](https://linkedin.com/in/chris-corda-797052246) · chriscorda65@gmail.com

 ---